Yahiko5679/Yahiko5679/README.md

 <br/>

-> I live between panels and pixels.
-> Late-night anime sessions.
-Early-morning debugging.
+> Built in the dark.
+> Improved in silence.
 >
-> Not chasing hype — chasing improvement.
+> I design Telegram automation systems,
+> binge anime at night,
+> and debug until things obey.
 >
-> 🌿 Sometimes I touch grass.
-> 💻 Mostly I write code.
+> Discipline > Motivation.

 <br/>